jsmaatta/dry_martini_peg/README.md

 ## Step 3:

-We used both the standard DRY-MARTINI mdp file for simulations as well as the new
+One can use both the standard DRY-MARTINI mdp file for simulations as well as the new
 ```
 newrf_sd.mdp
 ```